techland-games/techland-games.github.io/readme.md

-#Open Source at Techland Games
+#Open Source at Techland

-This is the Github Pages repository for the [Open Source @ Techland Games](techland-games.github.io) site.
+This is the Github Pages repository for the [Open Source at Techland](techland-games.github.io) site.

 ##Local setup